nicklockwood/layout/README.md

 > The programming model is very similar, but Layout's runtime expressions mean that you can do a larger proportion of your UI development without needing to restart the Simulator.

+*Q. Does Layout use Flexbox?*

+> No. Layout requires you to position each view explicitly using top/left/width/height/bottom/right properties, but its percentage-based units and auto-sizing feature make it easy to create complex layouts with minimal code.
+You can also use iOS's native flexbox-style `UIStackView` within your Layout templates.

 *Q. Why does Layout use XML instead of a more modern format like JSON?*

 > XML is better to suited to representing document-like structures such as view hierarchies.
-JSON does not distinguish between node types, attributes and children in its syntax, which leads to a lot of extra verbosity when representing hierarchical structures, as each node must include keys for "type" and "children", or equivalent.
+JSON does not distinguish between node types, attributes, and children in its syntax, which leads to a lot of extra verbosity when representing hierarchical structures because each node must include keys for "type" and "children", or equivalent.
 JSON also doesn't support comments, which are useful in complex layouts.
-While XML isn't perfect, it has the fewest tradeoffs of all the formats that iOS has built-in support for.
+While XML isn't perfect, it is the most appropriate of the formats that iOS has built-in support for loading.

 *Q. Do I really have to write my layouts in XML?*

 > You can create `LayoutNode`s manually in code, but XML is the recommended approach for now since it makes it possible to use the live reloading feature.
-I'm exploring other options, such as alternative formats and GUI tools.

 *Q. Is Layout App Store-safe?
 Has it been used in production?*